Illinois Laws and Incentives

 Low-Speed Vehicle Access to Roadways

 Low-speed vehicles may operate on streets with posted speed limits up to 30 miles per hour (mph) if authorized by the local government.
 Low-speed vehicles are allowed to cross an intersection where the road or street has a posted speed limit of up to 45 mph.
 Low-speed vehicles may cross an intersection where the road or street has a posted speed limit of more than 45 mph if the intersection is controlled by a traffic light or a four-way stop sign.
 Local governments may restrict low-speed vehicle access on streets with posted speed limits of 30 mph or less if they determine that public safety may be jeopardized.
-A low-speed vehicles is defined as a four-wheeled motor vehicle capable of maintaining a speed of more than 20 mph, but not more than 25 mph, and conform to federal regulations under Title 49 of the U.S. Code of Federal Regulations, section 571.500.
+A low-speed vehicles is defined as a four-wheeled motor vehicle capable of maintaining a speed of more than 20 mph, but not more than 25 mph, that conforms with federal regulations under Title 49 of the U.S. Code of Federal Regulations, section 571.500.

 (Reference 625 Illinois Compiled Statutes 5/1-140.7 and 5/11-1426.2)